 - 1) When measuring and distributing your cake batter, use a digital scale to ensure accuracy.

-- See my complete guide on how to bake flat cake layers for additional information.
+- See my comprehensive instruction on how to bake flat cake layers for further information.

 Prep and store cake layers in advance